sirisian/ecmascript-types/dependentrecordtypes.md

 const payment2: Payment = payment; // Checked, object assignment
 ```

-This allows an object to be put into an invalid state momentarily and the compiler ensures it doesn't stay in an invalid state.
-If this cannot be determined at compile-time however it up to the user to add runtime checks:
+This allows an object to be put into an invalid state momentarily while the compiler ensures it doesn't stay invalid across a boundary.
+When validity cannot be determined at compile time, a runtime check of the ```where``` clause is inserted at the boundary and throws on failure.
+To branch on validity instead of throwing, test explicitly:

 ```js
 if (payment is Payment) {